UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Types of Statistical Learning
 ## Prediction vs Inference

-There are two main reasons for why we want to estimate $f$:
+There are two main reasons why we want to estimate $f$:

-1. **Prediction**: We want to know _**what response is expected given a set of predictors.**_ Ex: What income is expected for a given level of education and seniority?
+1. If we want to know what sales can be expected for a given advertising budget? _**what response is expected given a set of predictors.**_
+   - This is a **Prediction**

-2. **Inference**: We want to understand _**how the response variable is affected by changes in the predictors**_.
-Ex: To what extent is income associated with education?
+2. If we want to know to what extent the sales volume is related to the advertising budget? _**how the response variable is affected by changes in the predictors.**_
+   - This is an **Inference**

 ---
 # Types of Statistical Learning
 ## Prediction

 Prediction problems often arise when the _**predictor variables $X$ are known but the response $Y$ is not easily obtained**_.
-Recall the general form for the relationship between the predictor and response variables
+Recall the relationship between the predictor and response variables

 $$
 Y = f(X) + \epsilon